Vinification: Red and Rosé Wine Flashcards

 - Red wines spend an extended period of time in contact with their skins before and during fermentation, extracting tannin and color from the lengthy skin contact whereas white wines are direct pressed;

-- Reds always go through malolactic fermentation and for whites it's really up to the winemaker to decide whether the white goes through MLF.
+- Nearly all reds go through malolactic conversion and for whites it’s really up to the winemaker to decide whether the white goes through MLC.

 What does cold soaking do?